panzerdp/dmitripavlutin.com/content/posts/137-react-usetransition/index.md

 Open the [demo](https://codesandbox.io/s/heavy-update-as-non-urgent-ifobc?file=/src/FilterList.js) using transitions feature.
 If you type quickly a query into the input field, you would notice a measurement delay of highlighting the query inside the list.

-React has separated the rendering of urgent task (updating the input field when the user types) from the non-urgent task (highligting the query inside the list).
+React has separated the rendering of the urgent task (updating the input field when the user types) from the non-urgent task (highlighting the query inside the list).

 ## 4. Conclusion

-The concurrent mode in React let's you separate urgent from non-urgent tasks, making the UI updates more precise and user friendly.
+The concurrent mode in React lets you separate urgent from non-urgent tasks, making the UI updates more precise and user-friendly.

 Enabling the new React 18 concurrent mode, you can then use the `useTransition()` hook that gives you access to `startTransition(callback)` function.